marrold/MMDVM-Dissector/README.md

 ### Usage

-* Open a packet capture (PCAP) containing MMDVM packets
+* Open a packet capture (pcap) containing MMDVM packets.
+You can find an example pcap in this repository.
-* By default anything on port 62031 will be decoded as MMDVM
+* By default anything on port 62030 will be decoded as MMDVM
 * If you're using a different port, find a related packet, right click 'Decode As' Set the field to 'UDP Port' and set the 'Current' field to MMDVM

 ### Licence